jko113/c0d3r/README.md

 Our project in it's entirety is hosted at http://www.trashpandapals.com to login and check it out.

-Otherwise our git repository is at https://github.com/jko113/c0d3r to take a look at the code.
+Our git repository is at https://github.com/jko113/c0d3r to take a look at the code.

 ## Walkthrough